makohda/IDRC_first_step_course_2018/README.md

 Then, make Index file for aligned sequence file (.bam file).
 It takes few seconds.
 `$ samtools index -@ 4 DRR006760_chr1.aligned_reads_sorted.bam`

-To see this aligned sequence reads,
+Thirdly, see this aligned sequence reads,
 `$ sh IGV_2.4.13/igv.sh DRR006760_chr1.aligned_reads_sorted.bam`
 Go to 1:235,955,287-235,955,418 to see the mutation.